 We recently replaced the batteries in Jennie's wheelchair, so rather than recycle them, I moved the batteries to the trailer to power the LED lights, water pump, and MaxxAir ceiling fan for when we are not connected to "shore" power.

-Finally, during our trip east in 2016, we decided to investigate adding a shower in Ali.
+Finally, during our trip east in 2016, we decided to add a shower in Ali.
 Campground showers are okay, most of them, but the addition of a proper shower in the rig has been one of our favourite additions.